 Songbirds fly by night (pun intended).
 They rest during the day.
 And eat.
 And sleep.

-Generally, to see the birds during the day, go where the birds are.
+To see the birds during the day, go where the birds are.
 Where will they rest – in trees and shrubs.
-Where will they eat – were insects, buds, and any fruit is found.
+Where will they eat – were insects, buds, and they find any fruit.
 This means forests, woods, backyard feeders, and wetlands.

-Ordinarily, the birds that flew southward over land tend to return northward over land in the spring.
-Birds that used the overland flyways, will use a similar overland route.
-Birds that flew along the west and east coastlines and then over the oceans, have been tracked to use the overland flyway migration routes on their way northward in spring.
+Ordinarily, the birds that flew southward over land return northward over land in the spring.
+Birds that used the overland flyways will use a similar overland route.
+Birds that flew along the west and east coastlines and then over the oceans have been tracked to use the overland flyway migration routes on their way northward in spring.

 Finding a Birding Group

 Check out your local or regional Audubon group for birding trips.
 As far as I know anyone can go on the field trips.
 You don’t have to be a member.

 Local environmental centers, national wildlife refuges, and national parks, also have birding activities.

 Many birders, myself included, keep a special book to record their sightings.
 I keep track of when I first spotted a particular species.